alan-turing-institute/AutisticaCitizenScience/project-management/engagement-guides/meet-up-sessions/invite-template.md

 * Design moderation process

 **Sign up below**
-*Please add your name below if you are or would like to be involved in these activities*
+*Please add your name below if you are or would like to be involved in these activities.
+You can also add the contact details you would like to be used.*

+* Georgia Aitkenhead/ gaitkenhead@turing.ac.uk/ GeorgiaHCA

 ### Accessibility aand inclusion